How long does a hip prosthesis last?

 • Stop-and-go sports

-• marathon-specific stresses
+• marathon-specific loads

 4. Bone quality

-Osteoporosis can make healing more difficult.
+Osteoporosis can make osseointegration more difficult.

 Mechanical loosening

-• In the long term, bone can deteriorate
+• long-term, the bone can degrade

 Biological loosening